 Waterproof yet breathable clothing prevents rainwater drops from penetrating, and at the same time allows perspiration vapour to pass - very desirable when exercising in the rain.
 And stain-repellent fabrics protect your clothes against coffee, juice or food stains.
 In both cases, a hydrophobic coating is responsible for the anti-wetting behaviour.
 How can you make fabrics and textiles hydrophobic or add other functionalities to them without affecting the bulk properties of their fibers?

-Empa, part of the Swiss technology institute ETH and devoted to materials research, investigates and applies plasma polymerisation to deposit thin, nanoscale layers on top of fabrics and fibers, in order to functionalise their surface - and more specific: to make them water-repellent.
+Empa, part of the Swiss technology institute ETH and devoted to materials research, investigates and applies plasma polymerisation to deposit thin, nanoscale layers on top of fabrics and fibers.
+This is done in order to functionalise their surface - and more specific: to make them water-repellent.
 Bronkhorst devices play an important role in this process, especially in the controlled supply of polymer precursors.

 The currently used CEM system at Empa is mobile.
 This compact setup on wheels has the size of a small office table, which makes it possible to move the system from one laboratory to the other rather easy.
-The compactness of Bronkhorst devices is an additional advantage here.
-HMDSO allows the deposition of polysiloxane coatings at low temperature, which makes it feasible to coat textile fibres that cannot withstand high temperatures.
-Empa’s attempts to conduct the plasma polymerisation at low pressure aim at increasing the production yield by promoting heterogeneous deposition on the fiber’s surface, and by reducing the amount of chemicals.
+The compactness of Bronkhorst devices is an additional advantage here to allow for special engineered flow soltuions.
+This HMDSO setup facilitates the deposition of polysiloxane coatings at a low temperature, which makes it feasible to coat textile fibres that cannot withstand high temperatures.
+Empa’s attempts to conduct the plasma polymerisation at low pressure aims at increasing the production yield by promoting heterogeneous deposition on the fiber’s surface, and by reducing the amount of chemicals.